 - Review Process: Follow our Review Pathway for Human Research [also here] for a high-level overview of key IRB decision points.

 - HIPAA Privacy Rule and Research: Click on our HIPAA Privacy Rule & Research Requirements algorithm to see what requirements apply to use or disclosure of health information.

 - Clinical Trials: Specific legal requirements apply to clinical trials (evaluating effects of interventions on biomedical or behavioral health-related outcomes); refer to our draft Clinical Trials/Human Research Workflows algorithm to learn more.

 - FDA-regulated Products and Test Articles: See our FDA Drug, Device and Dietary Supplement algorithms for special requirements for research using drugs, devices, including software considered a "device", biological products or dietary supplements.

 - Quality Improvement (QI): To see how QI may be distinguished from research, use our Quality Improvement or Research? algorithm.
 See also our General FAQ#6.

-APPLICABLE TO RESEARCH GENERALLY: Additionally, links are provided below to other charts and graphic aids published by the U.S. Department of Health and Human Services (DHHS) with regard to more specific human research protection requirements; these address the following: whether an activity is research that must be reviewed by an IRB, whether the review may be performed by expedited procedures, and whether informed consent or its documentation may be waived.
+APPLICABLE TO RESEARCH GENERALLY: Provided below are other charts and graphic aids published by the U.S. government with regard to more specific human research protection requirements; these address the following: whether an activity is research that must be reviewed by an IRB, whether the review may be performed by expedited procedures, and whether informed consent or its documentation may be waived.

 - 2018 Requirements (link here)—Studies that are initially approved or determined to be exempt on or after 21 January 2019 are governed by the 2018 Requirements (i.e., the Revised Common Rule).